phelipetls/seriesbr/README.md

 Let's imagine you need to get the brazilian interest rate.
-You will need a code for that but you have no idea what it is.
+You will need the corresponding code but you have no idea what it is.

 Not a problem, you can search for it like this: